 The other benefits paid prior to a determination of permanent disability related to the injured worker’s inability to earn the wages they were earning when they were injured.
 There are two types of benefits paid as wage replacements.
 The first is temporary total disability or TTD.
 An injured worker receives TTD when the injury renders them unable to return to work.
 TTD is sixty-six and two-thirds percent of the average weekly wages the worker was earning at the time of injury.
 The second type of benefit paid as a wage replacement is temporary partial disability or TPD.
 TPD is paid when an injured worker cannot return to the same job he worked prior to the injury.
 If the injured worker makes less money in the new job than in the old job, she is entitled to TPD.
 An injured worker is entitled to TPD in an amount equal to sixty-six and two-thirds percent of the difference between the amount earned in the old job and the amount earned in the new job.

-Finally, the Act provides for fair compensation for any permanent impairment that an injured worker suffers as a result of their work-related injury.
+Finally, the South Carolina law provides for fair compensation for any permanent impairment that an injured worker suffers as a result of their work-related injury.
 There are variations on what type of compensation for permanent impairment that an injured worker is entitled to.
 The type of compensation depends greatly on the severity of the injury, the number of body parts affected, and the effect of the injury on the employee’s ability to return to work.
 The important thing to remember is that injured employees are entitled to compensation for the lasting impact that their work-related accident has on their life.